AntiPhoton47/PersonalSite/index.md

 show_blog_archive: true
 ---

 Welcome to my personal website and blog, dear Qubitzers!
+Take your shoes off and stay a while, why don't you.

+Disclaimer: the views expressed on the site are my own and do not necessarily reflect the views of my colleagues, employers, affiliations, or anyone else mentioned on the site.

 {% include email_subscribe.html %}